chazlangelier/2BP/README.md

 ## Code usage

 The full data sets are available in the folder [Inputs_Final](Inputs_Final).
 To reproduce the results in the paper, the uploaded codes could be run directly.
-The codes' output are located in the folder [Output_Finals](Output_Finals).
+The codes' output are located in the folder [Outputs_Final](Outputs_Final).

 ## Figures